 - Lead acid batteries are sent to recyclers where the lead, acid and plastic are recovered and recycled.

 - Fluorescent tubes and globes contain mercury.
 Recyclers crush the tubes to separate the phosphor powder from the glass.
 They feed the powder through receiving containers, where it is filtered to capture fugitive mercury emissions.
 The mercury is then separated by distillation and sold for a range of industrial uses.
-The remaining glass and metals are also recycled.
+The metals are also recycled.

 - Gas bottles have residual gas captured for reuse.
 Undamaged bottles are retested, restamped and entered into the hire industry.
 Damaged bottles are punctured and recycled as scrap metal.